dechalico/dechalico/README.md

 <h3 align="left">Hi 👋!
-My name is Dexter and I'm a Full-Stack Engineer from Philippines</h3>
+My name is Dexter and I'm a Full-Stack Developer from Philippines</h3>

 ###